 The Ultimate Guide to WordPress Security and Maintenance Best Practices

-2. Backups: Your Insurance Policy
+2. Backups: Your Digital Insurance Policy

 3. Strong Passwords and User Management